 - Ask questions that help you to learn about useful coping strategies and resources.
 Ask what the person has done in the past and what the outcome was.

-- As the person tells her or his story, be sure to acknowledge out loud times s/he showed courage, resourcefulness or strength.
+- As the person tells their story, be sure to acknowledge out loud times they showed courage, resourcefulness or strength.
 Note, for instance, how remarkable it is that, in spite of the abuse and how they might be feeling, they get up in the morning, go to classes and do well, hold down a job, maintain friendships or whatever “every day thing” the individual accomplishes.

 - Ask specific questions about coping and self care — what activities, places or people can and/or have functioned as an oasis for them, and is it possible to build on that oasis experience.